 RFID based temperature monitoring in food chain provides lot of flexibility to the customers and the logistics providers without compromising the quality of the transported goods.
 Any time monitoring helps with the tracking of quality in real time and ensures that end consumers receive the promised safety and quality.
 Also, this is a scalable model which can help both the customers and the logistic providers, thus creating a win-win situation for both of them.
 Both these tags are RFID active tags and are reusable.
 Smart tags are comparatively cheaper than the ambient tags.
 Hence, smart tags are useful for mission critical applications where individual monitoring is necessary, like in a blood bank.
 We did a cost analysis of both these tags and cost of the implementation of such technology in various scenarios.

 Based on these studies, we did a comparative analysis of both technologies and identified the pros and cons of each of them.
-From these findings we developed the overall process design for use in a blood bank, and identified the added value to the existing system because of the technologies complementing each other.
+From these findings, we developed the overall process design for use in a blood bank, and identified the added value to the existing system because of the technologies complementing each other.
 The overall process design covers the various scenarios involved in the real-life usage of the product.
 Each scenario’s applicability to the technology and where the pros of each technology will help in that scenario were studied and analyzed.
 Finally, we identified the value addition of this concept to the existing system and, interestingly, there were lot of gaps in the existing system, which could be addressed with this overall process design of both of these technologies.
 This system has been at least theoretically proven to be of immense value when implemented in a blood bag supply chain.

 REFERENCES: